JothikaKumar2501/Scam-FraudResolutionFabric/datasets/README.md

 ## Support
 For questions about the dataset structure or usage, refer to:
-- ANZ Bank Fraud Detection System Documentation
+- XYZ Bank Fraud Detection System Documentation
 - Data Schema Specifications
 - Compliance Guidelines
 - Testing Procedures